 In accordance with the Administrative Measures for Information Disclosure by Listed Companies of CSRC, Requirements of Listed Companies to Establish Insider Information Registration and Management System, and the Rules Governing the Listing of Stocks on Shanghai Stock Exchange, the Company formulated the Administrative Measures of Persons with Inside Information wherein special section was included to set out the procedures concerning the provision and management of external information, in order to reinforce the management of external information users.
-It was expressly required that the external parties and people with inside information, whereby the responsibilities of confidentiality were clearly defined.
+It was expressly required that the external parties and people with inside information should strictly abide by their confidentiality obligation during their use of the Company's information, whereby the responsibilities of confidentiality were clearly defined.
 During the reporting period, none of the persons with inside information was found taking advantage of the inside information to trade the shares of the Company.